jasoncolburne/QuantumComputer.jl/README.md

 a quantum computer simulator. built out of boredom and intrigue. if you are new to julia, be warned - array indices start at 1. throughout this module, qubit index 1 is considered the most significant qubit. in typical circuit diagrams, it represents the top line.

+i am fully aware that i 'over-typed' this module. i am new to julia and was curious about performance differences but i assume the compiler will sort everything out in many of the cases i am being explicit.

 what this module can do:

   * create registers, superpositions, gates and circuits